Numen Resource Guide

 photo by Larken Bunce

-Valerian root (Valeriana officinalis) – historically used for "feeble brain circulation" with depression and despondency, current research has found it to be as effective as a leading antidepressant (Elavil) when combined with St. John's wort; best as tincture.
+Valerian root (Valeriana officinalis): historically used for "feeble brain circulation" with depression and despondency; current research has found valerian to be as effective as a leading antidepressant (Elavil) when combined with St. John's wort; best as tincture.

-Combine herbs and place 1-2 tablespoons of dried herbs in 8-16 oz of boiled water, allowing them to steep covered for 15 minutes.
-Drink 3x/day or make a thermos-full and drink throughout the day.
+Combine herbs and place 1–2 tablespoons of dried herbs in 8–16 oz. of boiled water, allowing them to steep covered for 15 minutes.
+Drink 3 times per day or fill a thermos and drink throughout the day.

 Schisandra berry (Schisandra chinensis): invigorating to the mind as well as the digestion; excellent for exhausted and unfocused folks; also excellent for liver damage and regeneration (take with food—can give a little heartburn).